olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

 An administrator can see the 2FA status of each user in the organization in the **MEMBERS** section.
 >[!NOTE|label:Note]
-An organization-wide 2FA policy cannot be set to mandatory until all the administrative users have set up their own 2FA.
+An organization-wide 2FA policy cannot be set to mandatory until all the administrative users have set up their own 2FA. <p>

->[!NOTE|label:Note]
 When enabling an organization-wide 2FA policy, the users can access their accounts only after they perform 2FA.
 In this case, an email notification is automatically sent to each affected user.

 ## Defining the Hosts Authorized for Scanning